 Advantages of MS-DOS

 The advantage of MS-DOS was familiarity.
 Thousands of people knew how to program CP/M, and hundreds of thousands of people knew how to use it.
 MS-DOS was so similar to CP/M that people who could program one could program for the other.
 And people who could use one could use the other.
+Porting CP/M software like Wordstar was easy, so there was good software to run right away.

 MS-DOS did make MS-DOS friendlier than CP/M. A straightforward copy command replaced the arcane pip.
 Startup commands went into something called autoexec.bat instead of profile.sub.
 It takes less imagination to figure out that something called autoexec.bat runs stuff automatically.